-Per the 2013-2017 ACS 5-Year Estimates, unemployment in the City is 11.8%.
+Per the 2013-2017 ACS 5-Year Estimates, unemployment in the City has decreased from 12.9% to 11.8%.
 The City was hit hard by the economic downturn in 2008 and continues to struggle to return to normalcy.
 Illinois had one of the highest unemployment rates in the entire nation during the recession.
 Although the area is beginning to recover, progress is slow.
 DeKalb is in need of a trained workforce that is skilled and capable of filling available jobs to support further economic recovery.

-DeKalb is ready for recovery, has large capacity for growth, and the infrastructure to support it.
+DeKalb is ready for recovery, has a large capacity for growth, and the infrastructure to support it.